OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/storage/storage-java-how-to-use-queue-storage.md

     CloudStorageAccount storageAccount =
         CloudStorageAccount.parse(storageConnectionString);

-    // Create the queue client.
+    // Create hello queue client.
     CloudQueueClient queueClient = storageAccount.createCloudQueueClient();

-    // Retrieve a reference to a queue.
+    // Retrieve a reference tooa queue.
     CloudQueue queue = queueClient.getQueueReference("myqueue");

-    // Retrieve 20 messages from the queue with a visibility timeout of 300 seconds. for (CloudQueueMessage message : queue.retrieveMessages(20, 300, null, null)) {
+    // Retrieve 20 messages from hello queue with a visibility timeout of 300 seconds. for (CloudQueueMessage message : queue.retrieveMessages(20, 300, null, null)) {
         // Do processing for all messages in less than 5 minutes,
         // deleting each message after processing.